 The function pio_wr and pio_rd can be quite slow when accessing the PIO pins.
 Depending on the pin being used, it might require from 5-10 us.
 The maximum efficiency you can get from the PIO pins occur if you instead modify the PIO registers directly with an poke instruction Performance in this case will be around 1-2 us to toggle any pin.
-For example: poke(MMCR, PIOSET15 0, m);
+For example: poke(MMCR, PIOSET15_0, m);

-void pio init

-Arguments: char bit, char mode

-bit refers to any one of the 32 PIO lines, 0-31. mode refers to one of 3 modes of operation.

-• 0, Interface operation

-- 1, input with pullup/down - 2, output

-unsigned int pio_rd:

-Arguments: char port

-Return value: byte indicating PIO status

-Each bit of the returned 16-bit value indicates the current I/O value for the PIO pins in the selected port.
+void pio_init Arguments: Return value: char bit, char mode none bit refers to any one of the 32 PIO lines, 0-31. mode refers to one of 3 modes of operation.
+0, Interface operation 1, input with pullup/down 2, output unsigned int pic Arguments: Return value: b_rd: char port byte indicating PIO status Each bit of the returned 16-bit value indicates the current I/O value for the PIO pins in the selected port. void pio_wr: Arguments: Return value: char bit, char dat none Writes the passed in dat value (either 1/0) to the selected PIO.

-void pio_wr:

-Arguments: char bit, char dat

-Writes the passed in dat value (either 1/0) to the selected PIO.